Print or Download Class Schedule

 A study of the methods of biblical interpretation; this course teaches the student the principles of rightly dividing the Word of Truth.

-MASTERS COURSES
+MASTERS LEVEL COURSES

 Biblical Hermeneutics (PH503)